-Here’s how to make an adult advent calendar:
+Here’s how to make a DIY adult advent calendar:

 1. Create a list of at least 25 activities or little gifts. (see ideas list)

 2. Make sure the activities line up with anything already on your calendar (ie. if you have a big Christmas party on the 13th, make sure you slot in “Christmas party!” or something simple as the activity for that day).